engisalor/sketch-grammar-explorer/README.md

 {'ske': {'api_key': '1234', 'host': 'https://api.sketchengine.eu/bonito/run.cgi', 'username': 'J. Doe', 'wait': {'0': 1, '2': 99, '5': 899, '45': None}}}
 ```

-Configuration dictionaries can contain as many servers as needed in addition to the defaults `"ske"` and `"noske"`.
-[NoSketch Engine Docker](https://github.com/ELTE-DH/NoSketch-Engine-Docker) is a good place to start working with local servers.

 ### Exporting content: `sgex.io`

 This module contains functions to load and save data.
 The easiest way to export data from `Response` objects is to use the `sgex.io.export_content` function.
+If an error is raised when trying to export data, check ``response.content`` for any internal SkE errors and try making the same API call with ``"format": "json"``.

 ```python
 from sgex.io import export_content